Chester County Paternity Attorneys

 - DNA Testing: If there is a dispute about paternity, such as a man arguing that he is not the father, then either mother or father can file a paternity suit to have a genetic test performed.
 A lab test may be able to determine who fathered the child.
 However, if either party refuses the test, it may need to be court-ordered.
 Courts will only request a DNA test if it is in the best interest of the child.
 For example, if the child has spent most of her life assuming a man was her father, then the court may not approve a DNA test if it could confuse the child.
 In addition, these tests are not 100% accurate and can be disputed in court.

 - Jury Trial: If testing is disputed, a Chester County family law judge may order a jury trial to review the matter.
 Both sides will need to argue their case, present evidence, and bring forth witnesses for the journey to review.
 At the end of the trial, the jury will determine paternity.

 Why You Should Work With an Experienced Chester County Paternity Attorney

 Paternity cases can be heart-wrenching and confusing for parents.
 Establishing custody is not a clear-cut road, and sometimes, there are many legal hurdles fathers have to go through in order to see their children.
 Mothers also may face hardships in trying to take care of their children on their own and cannot receive support without a court order.
 In any case, it is important to discuss all your options with a lawyer.

 At the Law Offices of Sheryl R. Rentz, P.C., our Chester County family law attorney can use her more than 25 years of experience to represent your best interests in front of a court.
 We have helped numerous clients establish paternity, receive child support, and see their children.
 With our legal representation, you can trust that your paternity case will be handled with diligence and professionalism.
-To schedule a free consultation with the Law Offices of Sheryl R. Rentz, P.C., call our office toll-free at (866) 290-9292.
+To schedule a free consultation with the Law Offices of Sheryl R. Rentz, P.C., call our office at (610) 645-0100.